Ravikisha/PythonCentralHub/src/content/docs/tutorials/Syntax.md

 ---
 title: Python Syntax
 description: An introduction to Python syntax.
+Learn about Python's unique syntax and best practices for writing clean and readable code.
+This tutorial covers indentation, comments, and naming conventions.
 sidebar:
     order: 4
 ---